itiligent/Sonos-OpenWRT-VLANs/README.md

 Restart Socat with `/etc/init.d/socat restart` or from Luci "Startup" page.

+### Apple OS version:
-- **Apple OS Desktop App**: Should work fine without Socat thanks to Bonjour/Avahi being used for discovery.
+Should work fine without Socat thanks to Bonjour/Avahi being used for discovery.
-- **Legacy Sonos S1 & S2**: Either Android or Apple IOS should work fine with without Socat.
+### Legacy Sonos S1 & S2:
+Either Android or Apple IOS should work fine with without Socat.

 ---